-The project team has engaged with experts and key stakeholders to shape a concept for the upgraded promenade and now we want to check in with the community.
+The project team has engaged with experts and key stakeholders to shape a concept for the upgraded promenade.

-We would like to share the proposed landscape design with you, and get your feedback to help guide the final proposal ahead of its delivery in 2021.
+We have shared the proposed landscape design and from 14 July to 21 August 2020 we gathered community feedback to help guide the final proposal ahead of its delivery in 2021.